Just about every major media outlet and mainstream magazine trick people into believing that the leaner someone is, the healthier they are.

 Naturally, we must ask ourselves, “What really is healthy?”
 Is it looking a certain way or feeling a certain way?
-Frankly, it can be tough to explicitly define health since it’s a relative term; the term healthy is implicitly defined by the survivability of the individual in question.
+Frankly, it can be tough to exactly define health since it’s a relative term; the term healthy defined by the survivability of the individual in question.
 In Darwinian terms, health and fitness are synonymous.

-In essence, an organism must adapt its body relevant to their environment if they wish to improve their fitness/health; thus, health/fitness are contextual terms.
+In essence, an organism must adapt its body relevant to their environment if they wish to improve their health.
+Thus, health is a contextual term.

-In the medical world, we measure health by things like body fat percentage, oxygen uptake, mineral/vitamin balance, inflammatory markers, endocrine function, and many other biomarkers.
+In the medical world, we measure health by things like body fat percentage, oxygen uptake, mineral and vitamin balance, inflammatory markers, endocrine function, and many other biomarkers.

-Lo and behold, if you’re extremely lean (or leaner than your body naturally/genetically wants to be) then many markers of health and wellbeing can be out of whack.
+Lo and behold, if you’re extremely lean or leaner than your body wants to be, then many markers of health and wellbeing can be out of whack.

 As alluded to earlier, most people’s bodies would like to have a decent amount of fat on them for survivability purposes.
 If you’re very lean, your body is basically fighting against itself to regain some fat; this isn’t a bad thing though, and that’s where reverse dieting comes into play.